imofftoseethewizard/plguile3/README.md

 ## Roadmap

 The scope of the 1.0 release is detailed below.

-The 0.7.x versions will add support for tsvector, tsquery, jsonpath, domain, and range types.

 The 0.9.x versions will improve support for jsonb, providing procedures that map to/from JSON according to the following: objects